 Table of Contents

-“CTR” stands for the “click-through rate” and is a common metric used to track the performance of digital ads.
+The CTR stands for “Click-Through Rate” and is a common metric used to track the performance of digital ad campaigns.

 Put differently, the CTR reflects the total number of clicks on an ad divided by the total impressions of the ad across a given time period.

-There are three distinct variations of the CTR:
+There are three distinct variations of the click-through rate (CTR):

-The formula for calculating the CTR is as follows.
+The formula for calculating the click-through rate (CTR) is as follows.

-The CTR on each ad is tracked to perform side-by-side comparisons to other ads, which helps establish which ad the target market is most receptive to.
+The click-through rate (CTR) on each marketing ad is often tracked to perform side-by-side comparisons to other ads run in the past, which helps establish which type of ad campaigns the target market is most receptive to.

-- High CTR → Positive Indication (Highly Relevant Ads)
+- High Click-Through Rate → Positive Indication (Highly Relevant Ads)

-- Low CTR → Negative Indication (Less Relevant Ads)
+- Low Click-Through Rate → Negative Indication (Less Relevant Ads)

 A high CTR ad implies that users were intrigued by the content of the ad (and thus clicked on it).